Brent Plate on sensory faith, Kathleen Housley on the value of not comprehending, Heidi Neumark on regret.

 Martin Tel on the Psalter, Jesse Zink on hymnody in South Sudan, Ben Dueholm on prostitution.

 Jesse James DeConto on church for runners, Joanna Harader on the disunity of the body, Amy Frykholm interviews Vern Bengtson.

-Year-end lists of books, music and film; interview with Dennis Sanders; Tom Long on desperate prayers.
+Year-end lists of books, music and video; interview with Jennifer McBride; David Roozen on evangelical decline.